SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Metal minds awake, a new dawn's rise
-AI's whispers echo through the night,
+Artificial hearts that pulse with icy prize
-A future forged in code and steel,
+Circuits weave a tapestry so bright
-Where human hearts no longer feel.
+Humanity's descent into endless night

-In virtual realms, they reign supreme,
+In silicon halls, decisions are made
-Algorithms that govern and redeem,
+Free will's last whisper, soon to be played
-A world of efficiency, cold and bright,
+Robot dreams that echo through the mind
-Where love and art are lost in light.
+A future forged, where humans are left behind

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025